About Linda Lang and Therapeutic Yoga

 and professional skill development and as a palliative modality.
 She coordinates workshops and presentations for therapeutic practitioners, medical students and members of the medical community to learn more about research and ways to integrate yoga into clinical settings.

-As a result of her desire to bring like-minded professionals together, she is a member of the Advisory Committee of Life in Yoga.
-She belongs to Peaceable Dragon, a consortium of teachers and students exploring Yoga, Qi Gong, Taijiquan (Tai Chi), Aikido, meditation and other internal arts.
+As a result of her leadership, and keen desire to bring like-minded professionals together, she is a member of the Advisory Council of the International Association of Yoga Therapists.

-Linda has studied yoga extensively with John Friend, as well as Doug Keller, Martin Kirk, Betsey Downing, Yoganand Michael Carroll, Desiree Rambaugh and Todd Norian; Sally Kempton and Richard Miller have been influential in her study of meditation and yoga nidra.
+Linda has studied yoga with master teachers since the late '90's including Thomas Meyers, John Friend, Doug Keller, Martin Kirk, Betsey Downing, Yoganand Michael Carroll, Desiree Rambaugh and Todd Norian.
+Jack Kornfield, Tara Brach, Sally Kempton and Richard Miller have been influential in her study of meditation and yoga nidra.

 Linda is a dedicated teacher with a comprehensive perspective.